isaac-gallegos/cs463-final-project-starter/README.md

 * Modify the menu bar in ```base.html``` so that the shop menu option accesses the shop.html page (use pattern you created above).

-* Modify ```shop.html``` by Completing the form that lists all the items in the db in a checklist.
+* Modify ```shop.html``` by completing the form that lists all the items in the db in a checklist.
 Each checklist item should use the primary key value for each item.
 For example, the pk of one of the items has a value of 2.
 Its checkbox ```value``` would be set as follows.
 Note that the ```name``` attribute of all checkbox items should be **items**.
 You can retrieve the pk by inspecting the admin site listing of item objects.

 ```html
 <input type="checkbox" name="items" value="3">
 ```

 * The ```shop.html``` page is already started for you.
-Interaction unfolds like this: User selects items from list then clicks submit.
+Interaction unfolds like this: User selects items from checklist then clicks submit.
 On submit, the page makes an AJAX request to the ```ItemsResultsRestView``` you modified in task B (see javascript in page source).
 Modify the **response handler** to plot map locations in a map display **and** display the items (name and price) in a list on the page.
 The AJAX Response from server should return the optimal location (latitude, longitude) for each selected **item information**, **total cost of selected items**, and **total miles required to visit each location**.
 See the structure below.

 #### The structure of the json response: